 One of my favourite shows of all time is an anime called Welcome To The NHK.
 It’s a somewhat depressing tale revolving around a number of fatally flawed people.
 The story explores why and how people change for the better.
 For them, change always occurs when they’ve reached the end of their ropes.
 It’s when they’re about to walk off a cliff to their deaths or when they’ve completely failed at life and can do nothing but return home.
 Far from luxurious.

 The Holy Spirit continually works to draw people to Himself and sometimes this means He has to let them face the repercussions of their choices and actions.
 I’ve heard many prayers for protection over people who are living reprehensively because, as is rightfully so, we love them.
-But as much as we may desire to protect those we love sometimes we need to allow various circumstances to happen in their lives in order to bring about that chance to change.
+But as much as we may desire to protect those we love sometimes we need to allow various circumstances to happen in their lives in order to bring about that change.

 Overall, by being used against Christianity, the critic’s scenario simply doesn’t work.
 It must rely on a Heaven that gives equal honor to all despite various degrees of faithfulness and it must assume that the Holy Spirit leaves His children completely alone until the last minute which goes entirely against Christian theology.